heather-yaple/auth-me-project/README.md

 * Require Authentication: true
-* Require proper authorization: Booking must belong to the current user or the cabin must belong to the current user
+* Require proper authorization: Booking must belong to the current user or the spot must belong to the current user
 * Request
   * Method: DELETE
   * Route path: /api/bookings/:bookingId